 tulsi, hawthorn leaf and flower, damiana, cinnamon, violet leaf and flower, rose petals

 Start with 1 teaspoon per day either straight or mixed into water, juice or tea.
 Then gradually increase the amount you take each day until you are using 1-2 Tbsp.
-My favorite way is as soon as I wake up to put 1 Tbsp into a quart of warm water with honey.
-We call it morning tea, and it is a great way to wake up your belly and break your nightly fast.
+My favorite way to use this is as a morning wake-me-up.
+As soon as I get out of bed, I mix 1 Tbsp of infused vinegar into a quart of warm water with honey.
+We call it morning tea, and it is a great way to wake up your belly, hydrate your cells and break your nightly fast.
 You can also try sprinkling this on stir-fry, stews, salads, beans and grains.

-tulsi, rosehips, rose petals, hawthorn berries in raw organic apple cider vinegar and raw honey
+tulsi, rosehips, rose petals, hawthorn berries in raw organic apple cider vinegar.
+All herbs used when fresh and harvested in RI with love.